Desired Delivery Date

-In addition, there are additional parameters to control the behavior.
-These are described below.
+Additional parameters that control the behavior are described below.

 Example

-This example shows how to handle DDD (Desired Delivery Date) when you want a package to be delivered to a customer by a certain date.
+This example shows how to handle DDD when you want a package to be delivered to a customer by a certain date.
 This may upgrade or downgrade the package, when appropriate.

 {